|

 Where Does it Come From?

-it ever stop coming?
-Is it nature's attempt to compensate for the erosion which takes place on
+and will it ever stop coming?
+Is it nature's attempt to compensate for the erosion which takes

-surveys there appear to have always been sandbanks in the Ribble estuary exposed at low tide.
+navigation surveys there appear to have always been sandbanks in the Ribble estuary exposed at

-The Horse Bank, between here and Southport, was tremendously high, and fishermen have told me
+low tide.
+The Horse Bank, between here and Southport, was tremendously high, and fishermen have

-that when out in the channels at low tide if they wanted to see the shore they had to climb the
+told me that when out in the channels at low tide if they wanted to see the shore they had to

-Wind, tides and even rains alter their formations, and the sand bank of this year may be the
+constant.
+Wind, tides and even rains alter their formations, and the sand bank of this year may

-comes from, and perhaps the best explanation is contained in the appendices to the minutes of
+the sand comes from, and perhaps the best explanation is contained in the appendices to the

 1907.